Vince Hill (American football)

-Vince Hill (born November 22, 1985) is an American football defensive back who is currently a free agent.
+Vince Hill (born November 22, 1985) is an American former professional football defensive back.
 He played college football at Miles College.
-He has been a member of the Alabama Vipers, Arizona Rattlers, San Jose SaberCats, Alabama Hammers, Alabama Outlawz and Florida Tarpons.
+He was a member of the Alabama Vipers, Arizona Rattlers, San Jose SaberCats, Alabama Hammers, Alabama Outlawz, and Florida Tarpons.

 College career

-Hill played college football for the Miles Golden Bears and earned All-Southern Intercollegiate Athletic Conference honors in 2008.
+Hill played college football for the Miles Golden Bears, playing wide receiver his first two seasons before switching to defensive back for his final two seasons.
+He earned All-Southern Intercollegiate Athletic Conference honors in 2008.

 Professional career

-Alabama Vipers

-Hill signed with the Alabama Vipers on March 19, 2010.
-He earned Second Team All-Arena honors and led the AFL in pass breakups with 30 in 2010.
+Hill joined the Tennessee Valley Vipers of the af2 in 2009, posting 34 tackles that year.
+On March 19, 2010, he signed with the Alabama Vipers of the Arena Football League (AFL).
+He earned second-team All-Arena honors and led the AFL in pass breakups with 30 in 2010.

-Arizona Rattlers

 Hill was signed by the Arizona Rattlers on October 6, 2010.

-San Jose SaberCats

 Hill signed with the San Jose SaberCats on September 28, 2011.

-Alabama Hammers

 Hill played for the Alabama Hammers of the Professional Indoor Football League from 2013 to 2014, winning the PIFL championship in 2013.

-Alabama Outlawz

 Hill was signed by the Alabama Outlawz in December 2014.

-Florida Tarpons

 On May 8, 2016, Hill signed with the Florida Tarpons.